Fort Lauderdale History

 Around 1960, Greater Fort Lauderdale business community targeted Anglo-Americans and Europeans for winter retreats and retirement homes.
 At the same time, the black community organized a Wade-In at Fort Lauderdale Beach to protest the lack of access to Colored Beach.

 Today, Greater Fort Lauderdale is fast-approaching number one in “Diversity” among U.S. metro areas.
 Over 120 countries are represented and 60 languages spoken, with Spanish, French-Haitian Creole and Portuguese heading the list.
 Cultures of African descent comprise nearly a third of the population, including Jamaicans, Trinidadians, Haitians, and Afro-Latinos.
-The metro area also has the most diverse mix of Hispanics-Americans in South Florida, with sizeable populations of residents from Puerto Rico, Cuba and Brazil.
-Their diversity in large numbers of small businesses that make Greater Fort Lauderdale a vibrant place to live.
+The metro area also has the most diverse mix of Hispanic-Americans in South Florida, with sizeable populations of residents from Puerto Rico, Cuba, Dominican Republic and Brazil.
+Their diversity in large numbers of small businesses that make Fort Lauderdale a vibrant place to live.